hartwigmedical/hmftools/amber/README.md

 To install, download the latest compiled jar file from the [download links](#version-history-and-download-links).

-A set of likely heterozygous sites must be provided.
-HG19 and HG38 versions are available to download from [HMFTools-Resources > Amber](https://resources.hartwigmedicalfoundation.nl/).
+HG19 and HG38 versions of the likely heterozygous sites are available to download from [HMFTools-Resources > Amber](https://resources.hartwigmedicalfoundation.nl/).

-AMBER depends on the Bioconductor [copynumber](http://bioconductor.org/packages/release/bioc/html/copynumber.html) package for segmentation.
+The Bioconductor [copynumber](http://bioconductor.org/packages/release/bioc/html/copynumber.html) package is required for segmentation.
 After installing [R](https://www.r-project.org/) or [RStudio](https://rstudio.com/), the copy number package can be added with the following R commands:
 ```
     library(BiocManager)
     install("copynumber")
 ```

-AMBER requires Java 1.8+ and can be run with the minimum set of arguments as follows:
+AMBER requires Java 1.8+ to be installed.

 ## Pared Normal/Tumor Mode
+This is the default and recommended mode.

 ### Mandatory Arguments